nkdAgility/azure-devops-migration-tools/docs/server-configuration.md

 ### Editing the configuration ###

-Once you have created the `ReflectedWorkItemId` field and confirmed you have the correct full name, you will need to edit `configuration.json` to match your values, you need to set the
+Once you have created the `ReflectedWorkItemId` field and confirmed you have the correct full name for both the SOurce and the Target, you will need to edit `configuration.json` to match your values, you need to set the

 ```json